xpack/web-jekyll/pages/intro.md

 of the tools required in the dependencies list will be preferred over any existing tools with the same names that might be present in the `PATH`.

-(Note: the package referred above are not yet available with these names, do not try to use them yet.)
+(Note: the `@xpack/xpbuild` package referred above is not yet available with this name, do not try to use it yet.)

 ### Binary xPacks are probably huge, aren't they?